 He is recognised as one of the leading silks at the Commercial Bar of England and Wales.
 He is ranked in six different practice areas in both the Chambers & Partners guide, and the Legal 500.
 Ali has a wide and substantial practice with many of his cases having a strong international element.
 He has expertise in the field of international arbitration, banking and finance.

-Ali was appointed Queen’s Counsel in 1996, an Assistant Recorder in 1998, and a Recorder in 2000.
+Ali, who is of British-Iranian heritage, was appointed Queen’s Counsel in 1996, an Assistant Recorder in 1998, and a Recorder in 2000.
 He was appointed a Deputy High Court Judge in 2008 and is authorised to sit as a Deputy Judge at the Commercial Court of England and Wales.
 He also sits as an arbitrator in institutional and ad hoc commercial arbitration cases, including ICC, ICSID, LCIA and SIAC.

 Dr. Muna Al-Marzouqi